raganwald/JQuery-Combinators/README.md

 when
 ---

-Once you start using `into`, it'll only be a matter of time before you start taking code like this:
+Once you start using `into`, it'll only be a matter of time before you look at code like this:

     var group = board.find(...);

-    if (group.into(adjacent).into(empties).length == 1)
+    if (group.into(liberties).length == 1)
       group
         .removeClass('dead')
         .addClass('atari');

-And wondering whether there's some way to get rid of the clumsy `if` statement so that everything can chain in fluent jQuery style.
+And wonder whether there's some way to get rid of the clumsy `if` statement so that everything can chain in fluent jQuery style.
 You could do something by stuffing the `if` inside of a function with `into`, but the cure would be worse than the disease.
 But "Do something with a selection when such-and-such an expression is truthy" is common enough that jQuery Combinators provides a method for this special case called `when`.

 `when` is a special filter that passes your selection to a function.
 If the function returns truthy, `when` keeps your selection.
 If the function returns falsy, when reduces the selection to an empty selection.
 So the code above could be written like this:

     board
       .find(...)
-        .when(function(group) { return group.into(adjacent).into(empties).length == 1; })
+        .when(function(group) { return group.into(liberties).length == 1; })
           .removeClass('dead')
           .addClass('atari');